$L_p$ optimal prediction of the last zero of a spectrally negative L\'evy process: Introduction

 where $g=\sup\{t\geq 0: X_t\leq 0 \}$ is the last time a spectrally negative L\'evy process drifting to infinity is below the level zero and $p> 1$.
 The case when $p=1$ was solved in \cite{baurdoux2018predicting} for the spectrally negative case.
-An optimal stopping time in this case is the first time the process crosses above a fixed level $a^*>0$ which is characterised in terms of the distribution function of the infimum of the process.
-The case $p>1$ is substantially more complex, as an optimal stopping time now depends on the length of the current excursion above the level zero.
-In particular, we show that there exists a non-negative and non-increasing curve $b$ such that the stopping time $\tau_D=\inf\{t\geq 0: X_t\geq b(U_t) \}$ is optimal, where $U_t=t-\sup\{0\leq s\leq t: X_s\leq 0 \}$ is the length of the current excursion above zero.
-Therefore, stopping is optimal when $X$ is sufficiently large or has stayed for a sufficiently long period of time above zero (see Figure \ref{fig:brownianmotionoptimalboundary}).
+An optimal stopping time, in this case, is the first time the process crosses above a fixed level $a^*\geq 0$, which is characterised in terms of the distribution function of the infimum of the process.
+The case $p>1$ is substantially more complex, as an optimal stopping time now depends on the length of the current excursion above the level zero given by $U_t=t-\sup\{0\leq s\leq t: X_s\leq 0 \}$.
+The process $(U,X)$ is a Markov process taking values in $E=[(0,\infty)\times (0,\infty)] \cup [\{0 \} \times (-\infty,0)]$.\\

+We show that an optimal stopping time (when $p>1$) is given by $\tau_D=\inf\{t>0: (U_t, X_t)\in D \}=\inf\{t\geq 0: X_t\geq b(U_t) \}$, where $b$ is a non-negative, non-increasing and continuous curve.
+That is, it is not optimal to stop when $(U, X)$ is in the (continuation) set $C:=E\setminus D$ whilst we should stop as soon as the process enters the (stopping) set $D$ (see Figure \ref{fig:stoppingsetinE}).
+In other words, given the strong dependence of $U$ on $X$, the latter has the following interpretation in terms of the sample paths of $X$: It is optimal to stop when $X$ is sufficiently large or has stayed for a sufficiently large amount of time above zero, whereas we will never stop when $X$ is in the negative half-line (see Figure \ref{fig:brownianmotionoptimalboundary}). \\